Appin (company): Investigations and attribution

-Controversies
+Legal campaign against media

 Appin and co-founder Rajat Khare have filed lawsuits and sent legal demands to news organisations in multiple countries, including France, Luxembourg, Switzerland, the United Kingdom, and India, seeking removal of references in articles to the company and Khare.
+Khare's lawyers at Clare Locke have said the underlying allegations are "categorically false" and "have been rejected by courts and regulatory bodies and debunked by experts," and that Khare's career has been dedicated to "cyber-defense and the prevention of illicit hacking."

-On 2 November 2022, Swiss media outlet SRF Investigativ published an investigative piece about Qatar's elaborate and extensive espionage operation to secure the 2022 FIFA World Cup hosting rights.
-The operation, which was dubbed Project Merciless, involved hacking emails and phones of FIFA officials and critics of Qatar's World Cup bid who had raised criticism with regard to corruption and human rights.
-It also targeted their friends and family members to run smear campaigns and influence FIFA policy.
-In November 2022, a lower court in Geneva ordered the publication to provisionally remove Rajat Khare's name and photo from the article.
-When contacted by RSF, Khare's Swiss lawyer, Nicolas Capt, stated that Khare has taken civil and criminal action in Switzerland and other countries to protect his honour.
+In November 2022, a lower court in Geneva ordered SRF Investigativ to provisionally remove Khare's name and photo from its investigative report on the Project Merciless espionage operation.
+When contacted by RSF, Khare's Swiss lawyer, Nicolas Capt, stated that Khare has taken "legitimate legal action — civil and criminal — to protect his honour, which has been damaged by false accusations."

-On 1 June 2023, The New Yorker published an article titled, "A Confession Exposes India's Secret Hacking Industry."
-The article primarily focused on firms founded by Appin alumni, such as BellTroX Infotech Services and CyberRoot Risk Advisory, which have targeted climate activists, investors, lawsuit defendants, and organisations on a global scale and still remain operational.
-Appin first sued the U.S. magazine in India, and later, Rajat Khare filed a lawsuit against it in Switzerland.
-The New Yorker refused to take down their article, stating that they fully stand behind the piece, which is an accurate and fair account of a matter of legitimate public interest.
-They further stated that they will continue to defend the right to publish important reporting without fear or favour.
+In June 2023, The New Yorker published an investigation on India's hacking-for-hire industry, detailing the operations of firms founded by Appin alumni, such as BellTroX Infotech Services and CyberRoot Risk Advisory.
+The Association of Appin Training Centers (AOATC) first sued the U.S. magazine in India, and later, Khare filed a lawsuit against it in Switzerland.
+A spokesperson for The New Yorker told RSF that the magazine "fully stands behind the piece, which is an accurate and fair account on a matter of legitimate public interest" and would "continue to defend the right to publish important reporting without fear or favor."

-On 16 November 2023, Reuters published an article about the company and its cofounder Rajat Khare titled, "How an Indian Startup Hacked the World."
-Drawing on hundreds of interviews and thousands of vetted documents, Reuters found that Appin "grew from an educational startup to a hack-for-hire powerhouse that stole secrets from executives, politicians, military officials and wealthy elites around the globe."
+On 16 November 2023, Reuters published an article about the company and its co-founder Khare titled, "How an Indian Startup Hacked the World."
+The investigation found that Appin "grew from an educational startup to a hack-for-hire powerhouse that stole secrets from executives, politicians, military officials and wealthy elites around the globe."
 The report was based on Appin's activities for nearly two decades, including company records, law enforcement files, and input from former employees, clients, and security professionals.
-The raw material spanning 2005 to 2022 was authenticated by Reuters and further verified by U.S. cybersecurity firm SentinelOne.
+The raw material spanning 2005 to 2023 was authenticated by Reuters and further verified by U.S. cybersecurity firm SentinelOne.

-Appin sued Reuters, claiming the news agency had engaged in a "defamatory campaign."
+The AOATC sued Reuters, claiming the news agency had engaged in a "defamatory campaign" and accusing the agency of "defamation, mental harassment, stalking, sexual misconduct and trauma" based on what the complaint characterised as unsolicited messages Reuters reporters sent to Appin Training Centers' employees and students.
 It obtained an injunction from a Delhi court and, on 4 December 2023, Reuters temporarily removed its article.
 Reuters said that it stood by its reporting.

-An archived version of the Reuters article hosted on the Wayback Machine was likewise removed following demands from lawyers representing Appin co-founder Rajat Khare.
-Appin further sent demands to Meta Platforms, LinkedIn and Naukri.com to block accounts associated with the authors of the Reuters story.
+An archived version of the Reuters article hosted on the Wayback Machine was likewise removed following demands from lawyers representing Khare.
+Lawyers for the AOATC further sent demands to Meta Platforms, LinkedIn and Naukri.com to block accounts associated with the authors of the Reuters story.